-Below are some key findings and quotes in the Ofsted report:
+Here are some highlights from the Ofsted report:

-To read the full report, please download the report in PDF format here Ofsted Inspection Report 2017 or via the Ofsted website using the following link https://reports.beta.ofsted.gov.uk/provider/23/140884.
+To read the full report, please visit the Ofsted website using the following link here.